Service & Assistance Animals

 An assistance animal provides emotional or other support that minimizes one or more identified symptoms or effects of a person's disability.
 This group includes therapy animals, emotional support, or comfort animals.
 Unlike service animals, assistance animals are not required to be trained to perform work or tasks, and they include species other than dogs and miniature horses.

 Assistance animals are generally not allowed to accompany persons with disabilities in any academic or public areas of campus.
-An assistance animal may be allowed in an academic or public area of campus if it is approved as a reasonable accommodation by the ADA unit for an employee.
+An assistance animal may be allowed in an academic or public area of campus if it is approved as a reasonable accommodation.
 In addition, and in accordance with the Fair Housing Act, students with disabilities may be allowed to have an assistance animal within campus housing facilities with prior approval.

-For more information on service animals and assistance animals, ADA Compliance can offer training on this topic.
+For more information on service animals and assistance animals, the Center for Disability and Access can offer training on this topic.
 Training will address associated laws, campus policies, and how to assist individuals with disabilities who have a service or assistance animal.
-Additional information, including guidelines, animal behavior, and handler responsibilities can be found through Disability Services.
+Additional information, including guidelines, animal behavior, and handler responsibilities can be found through the Center for Disability and Access.